 My Watercolor Process

-My watercolor paintings are unique and completely original.
-I use dried & pressed plants, leaves, flowers and grasses found in nature to create my paintings.
-I forage for interesting textures around my yard and neighborhood, on hikes and sometimes pillage from floral arrangements.
-(I love making bouquets, too!
-And try to keep flowers on hand.)
+I use dried and pressed plants, leaves, flowers, grasses and feathers to create my paintings.
+I enjoy foraging for interesting textures on walks around my neighborhood and on hikes.
+I also pillage from floral arrangements.

-Living in the Pacific Northwest there are boundless amounts of flora found year-round.
+Living in the Pacific Northwest there are endless amounts of flora found year-round.

 Generally I begin by selecting my color palette.
-Next I paint the entire paper, intuitively placing my colors.
+I love mixing colors and studying trending palettes.
+Once I've settled on my colors, I paint the entire paper, intuitively placing my colors and use generous amounts of water.
 I use a special paper, called Yupo, for my work.
 Yupo is not plant based, does not absorb water and is very slick.
 The paint swirls around on the surface.
 I then lay out my chosen flora on the surface of the wet paint.
 The paint naturally grips the edges of the plants.
 I may, at this point, add additional colors.
-The painting is left to dry with the flora in place.
+The painting is left to dry (the water evaporates) with the flora in place.
 Once dry, I peel off the plants.
 What remains is a completely unique, textured and defined print!
 For a more detailed painting I repeat this process several times.
 Additionally, I often add my own, hand painted, details.
+Sometimes a painting looks great with the leaf or flower left on the painting.
+It's really just up to my personal preference for that piece.